 If the basement is unfinished, don’t let a few cracks in the basement floor deter you from buying the house.
 Cracks in concrete floors are natural and not considered a structural problem.
-Dry up your basement for good with these 9 affordable tricks.
+Watch out for these things you should never store in your basement.

 Faulty light switches

 If your inspector flips a light switch to find it doesn’t work, this is a minor electrical issue that you can fix later on.
 While major electrical problems are cause for concern, one faulty light switch is usually not a big deal.
-Wire a switch and outlet the safe and easy way with these tips.
+On the other hand, here are some hidden home dangers you should never ignore.

 External building flaws

 If you live in a competitive buyers’ market, think twice before making a big deal about outdoor shed or garage issues.
 If the roof on the garage is about to cave in, that’s one thing, but making a big deal about an old shed door is another.
-Yes, you can build a shed on the cheap!
+Don’t miss these home inspector nightmares you have to see to believe.

 External building flaws

 If a home inspection turns up evidence of minor water damage, this shouldn’t be considered a major red flag.
 Major water damage is something sellers should list on their disclosure forms and if water damage is an ongoing issue, then you can bring it up during negotiation.
-Try these 10 tips for dealing with water damage, mold, and mildew.
+Make sure you know these things all smart homeowners do before leaving for vacation.

 V J Matthew/Shutterstock

 Inadequate insulation isn’t always a red flag.
 While having proper insulation will help keep heat in during the winter and cool air in during the summer, insulation is an issue you can remedy later.
-These are the 25 things you need to know about insulation.
+Watch out for these common mistakes to avoid when buying your first home.

 Minor wall cracks